Introduction

 Not All Mutual Funds Perform the Same

 This is one of the most important lessons.
 Not every fund you invest in will deliver strong returns over the long term.
-Even small differences matter:
+Even small differences matter: 10% return vs 12% return seems small, But over 10+ years, the difference becomes significant when Choosing the right mutual fund in India matters just as much as staying invested.

-😴 “Set and Forget” Is Overrated
+“Set and Forget” Is Overrated.

-Many people treat investing like this: - Start SIP ✅
+Many people treat investing like this:

 - goals change